CormoranTick/Authentication-Demo/README.md

 Validating a session is a difficult task to do securely.
 There are many ways that a session could be stolen or faked, and this application tries to prevent them all.
 The session is validated in two different ways.
 First, the session cookie is validated and parsed into it's individual pieces (MD5'd session ID, user ID, and key).
 Any deviation from the standard format results in a failed validation.
 Once the key is obtained, the MD5 session ID is converted to the SHA256 session ID and the database query occurrs.

 Various other information is also compared to ensure that the entirty of the cookie is valid, including the user ID.
-If session hijack prevention is turned on the validation process will also compare the IP address of the current remote machine with the IP address of the machine that created the session.
+The validation process will also compare the IP address of the current remote machine with the IP address of the machine that created the session.

 (Note: This method will only prevent session hijacks that are attempted from outside a NAT.
 From within the NAT, both machines will appear to the server as having the same 'public' IP address)